Colloidal Gelation with Non-Sticky Particles: Results

 We find that the $t_{\rm g}$ deviation from the master curve (\figrefp{fig2}{c}) correlates with $\gamma$.
-To quantify the degree of deviation, we use the distance between the measured $t_{\rm g}$ and the predicted $t_{\rm g}^{\rm fit}$ from power-law fitting in logarithmic scale, defined as follow:
+To quantify the degree of deviation, we use the distance between the average of measured $t_{\rm g}$ and the predicted $t_{\rm g}^{\rm fit}$ from power-law fitting, defined as follow: